MoutonGrognon/robot-game-lua/README.md

 Robots have 10ms to act, they have one action per turn:
 - `MOVE` : moves the robot to an adjacent tile.
 - `ATTACK` : attack a tile at range.
-- `GUARD` : stay in place, protect against collision damages and take half damage from attacks and suicides.
+- `GUARD` : stay in place, protect against collision damage and take half damage from attacks and suicides.
-- `SUICIDE` : dies but deals damages to adjacent tiles.
+- `SUICIDE` : dies but deals damage to adjacent tiles.

-There are no friendly damages (collison, attack and suicide only deal damage to enemy robots).
+There are no friendly damage (collison, attack and suicide only deal damage to enemy robots).

 They are several waves in which robots spawn randomly, The team that have more robots at the end of the game wins.